stryker2k2/dnd-challenge/server/defcon.md

             [>] Return to Main Menu or Disconnect

-        [2] Stealthily turn the GOONS' "Information Desk" into a "Free Compliments" kiosk
+        [2] Stealthily turn the "Information Desk" into a "Free Compliments" kiosk

             With amazing stealth and finesse, you glide through the halls, using your your technical knowledge to perfectly align the rare, decorative stickers